AlexKanakis5/web_project/ProjectDiary.md

 <li>Added new user to users table with user_type of secretary
 <li>Secretary user gets directed to secretary page upon login
 <li>They can view all pending diplomas

+## 2. Cancell Diplomas

+<li>Secretary can press a button to cancell any diplomas
+<li>A text file is uploaded to the diploma folder that contains the details of the cancellation

+## 3. Finish Diplomas

+<li>Secretary can press a button to set diploma status to finished
+<li>Button only shows when all three professors have graded the diploma
+<li>The final grade will be set to the average of the three